codeonlyjs/website/content/guide/templateTransitions.md

 * `tx-leave-start` - start to leave from
 * `tx-leave-end` - start to leave to

-Suppose you wanted to transition that entered by sliding in from below and left by fading out:
+Suppose you wanted an animation that entered by sliding in from below and left by fading out:

 ```